 Consider Lounge Furniture

 You are creating a home theater for you and your friends to enjoy nights of binge-watching your favorite series; it is only fitting since you have the right lounging setup.
 Consider investing in a new cushion couch and a couple of recliners; these will be perfect for cozy movie nights that you want to spend with your family when it is cold outside.
 Direct your speakers to face your new couch, leaving a decent distance away from the TV for the ultimate viewing experience.
 The best distance is usually 2 times the screen size of the space between the couch and the TV.
+You can get what you need at a home theater seating sale, for example.

 Synchronize Your Home Theater Components